-- In a large bowl, add the whole spelt flour, cocoa powder, coconut sugar, baking soda and salt.
+- Add the cocoa powder and salt.
 Mix well to combine.

-- In a medium bowl, add the milk, eggs, vanilla extract and chocolate/ coconut oil mix.
+- In a medium bowl, add the milk, chocolate and coconut oil mixture, maple syrup, eggs, and vanilla extract.
 Whisk to combine.

 - Add the wet ingredients to the dry ingredients stirring just until combined.

-- Bake the waffles following the instructions for your waffle maker.
+- Bake the waffles following the instructions of your waffle maker.